Va. Gov. Youngkin promises quick action on bill to make masks optional in schools

 The legislation passed Monday could make those cases moot.
 Once Youngkin signs it, it would ordinarily go into effect on July 1 along with most other new laws.
 But if the governor returns it with an emergency clause, he would only need a majority vote in each chamber of the General Assembly to put the law into effect within days.

-The bill cleared the Democratic-controlled Senate last week with support from all Republicans and three Democrats, led by Sen. Chap Petersen (D-Fairfax).
+The bill cleared the Democratic-controlled Senate last week with support from all Republicans and three Democrats, led by Sen. Chap Petersen (D-Fairfax City).
 A longtime foe of school mask mandates, Petersen argued that coronavirus infection rates are coming down and that the legislature, not the governor, is the proper authority to direct school system policies.

 Gilbert then put the Senate bill on the fast-track in the Republican-majority House, where it came up for final passage on Monday.
 House Democrats strongly objected, with Del.
-Marcus Simon (D-Fairfax) accusing Republicans of trying to “give the governor a political win that he badly needs after that awful start.”
+Marcus B. Simon (D-Fairfax) accusing Republicans of trying to “give the governor a political win that he badly needs after that awful start.”

 Several Democrats argued that the bill guts the use of mask mandates as a tool to control future coronavirus outbreaks because it allows parents to opt out without having to provide a reason.